carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - A range of IP addresses within a VPC.
   - You assign one CIDR block per Subnet within CIDR range of your VPC.
 Should not overlap with other Subnet’s CIDR in your VPC.
-  - Amazon don’t allow /8 prefix as it is too large — the largest they allow is /16
+  - Amazon don't allow /8 prefix as it is too large — the largest they allow is /16
   - Amazon always reserve 5 IP addresses within your subnets (First 4 IPs and the last IP): Network Address, Router Address, DNS Server Address, Broadcast address and 1 more for future use.
-For e.g. If you need 29 IP addresses to use, your should choose CIDR /26 = 64 IP and not /27 = 32 IP, since 5 IPs are reserved and can not use.
+    - For e.g. If you need 29 IP addresses to use, your should choose CIDR /26 = 64 IP and not /27 = 32 IP, since 5 IPs are reserved and can not use.
   - Enable Auto assign public IPv4 address in public subnets, EC2 instances created in public subnets will be assigned a public IPv4 address
-  - If you have 3 AZ in a region then you create total 6 subnets - 3 private subnets (1 in each AZ) and 3 public subnets (1 in each AZ) for multi-tier and highly-available architecture.
-API gateway and ALB reside in public subnet, EC2 instances, Lambda, Database reside in private subnet.
+- Use Case: Multi-tier and highly-available architecture: If you have 3 AZ in a region then you create total 6 subnets
+  - 3 private subnets (1 in each AZ) for EC2 instances, Lambda, Database.
+  - 3 public subnets (1 in each AZ) for API gateway and ELB reside in public subnet.
 - Each subnet is tied to one Availability Zone, one Route Table, and one Network ACL
   - A subnet can not span multiple availability zones.
 However an AZ can have multiple subnets.